francetr/pirateClassif/README.md

 For more information, you can go read the research paper that lead to the creation of PiRATE :
 _http://www.seanoe.org/data/00406/51795/_

+## Requirements
+This script is written in python, it can be launched either with python2.7 or python3.5.
+However, it requires the ***biopython*** modules (usefull to write the sequences onto fasta files).
+For more information about biopython check its official website : _https://biopython.org/wiki/Download_

 ## Files used for this script:
 * ***pastecFile*** : Output file of the pastec tool.
 This file must be correctly written, meaning all columns are separated by one or two tabulation characters.
 The script will retrieve the class, order and superfamily for each sequence in this file.